 CO 29 denial code – The Time Limit for filing has expired occurs when insurance receives the claim after the given time filing limit.
 Timely filing limit is the time of claim submission starting from Date of Service and it vary for each insurance.

-- Reasons of CO 29 Denial Code
+- CO 29 Denial Code Reason

-- Role of rejections in CO 29 denial
+- Role of Rejections in CO 29 Denial

 - Solution of CO-29 Denial Code